 How you are watched online constantly and not even know it.

 It may seem like just fun and games when looking at memes or scrolling through your social media feed.
-But anytime you go online, the last thing any of us think about is being watched and researched.
+But anytime you go online, the last thing any of us think about is being watched and researched including if you watch TV.
 Some people may even be plagiarizing your content or passing off your selfies as their own.